nhicung/CungDesign/README.md

 After having cloned or downloaded the project, open it in suitable platform (suggested: [Visual Studio Code](https://code.visualstudio.com))

 ### Installing

+You will also see any lint errors in the console.
 * Install npm
 ```
 [sudo] npm install npm -g